What is Fortune-Telling?

 Why Fortune-Telling is Not Genuine

 It is true that in ancient times, a fortune-teller could predict some of the events correctly.
 The Prophet ﷺ was once asked about the fortune-tellers, and he replied, “They are nothing.”
 The people said, “O Messenger of Allah ﷺ, they sometimes tell something which turns out to be true.”
 He replied, “The word which turns out to be true is what a jinn snatches away by stealing [information from the heavens], and then pours it in the ear of the fortune-teller with a sound similar to the cackle of a hen; and then, they add to it a hundred lies.”
-(Bukhari)
+(Bukhari 6,213)

 However, since the revelation of the Quran, Allah has made it impossible for the jinn to eavesdrop on the angels and obtain information of the unseen from the heavens.
 The Quran quotes a group of jinn as saying, “And we have sought [to reach] the heaven but found it filled with powerful guards and burning flames.
 And [before this] we used to sit therein in positions for hearing, but whoever listens now will find a burning flame lying in wait for him.”
-(Quran 72:8-9) Hence, there is no question of any modern-day fortune-teller basing his predictions on information stolen from the heavens.
+(Al-Jinn 72:8-9) Hence, there is no question of any modern-day fortune-teller basing his predictions on information stolen from the heavens.
 These days, fortune-telling is little more than a means for charlatans to target gullible individuals.

 Consequences of Fortune-Telling